MaazU-Dev/PrivacyPolicies/e3f5aa2e-76e3-4b9f-9c9e-fe7d1d29cf1d_en.md

 If We need to rely on consent as a legal basis for processing Your information and Your country requires consent from a parent, We may require Your parent's consent before We collect and use that information.

-## Links to Other Websites

-Our Service may contain links to other websites that are not operated by Us.
-If You click on a third party link, You will be directed to that third party's site.
-We strongly advise You to review the Privacy Policy of every site You visit.

-We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

 ## Changes to this Privacy Policy